htmfilho/htmfilho.github.io/_posts/2010-08-15-using-latex-and-openoffice-to-write-long-documents.markdown

 layout: post
 title: "Using Latex and OpenOffice to Write Long Documents"
 date: 2010-08-15 18:53:00 +0200
-categories: uncategorized latex open source research
+categories: latex open source research
 ---

 <a href="http://www.latex-project.org/">Latex</a> is a “<i>document preparation system for high-quality typesetting.
 It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing</i>” (Latex project website).
 Latex compiles a script language into a formated document.
 This script language is not so easy to learn, but the effort may be worthwhile, since the resulting documents look more professional than their equivalent made using <a href="http://www.openoffice.org/">OpenOffice</a> or <a href="http://office.microsoft.com/">Microsoft Word</a>.